frandieguez/frandieguez.com/content/blog/posts/2009-12-27-install-ubuntu-karmic-koala-on-a-macbook/index.md

 </blockquote>
 Make sure these two lines in /usr/share/X11/xkb/symbols/pc looks like this (i.e. add “<code>//</code>” at the beginning of the lines):
 <blockquote>
-<pre>//    modifier_map Mod4   { &lt;LWIN&gt; };
+<pre>//    modifier_map Mod4   { &lt;LWIN> };
 ...
-//    modifier_map Mod4   { &lt;RWIN&gt; };</pre>
+//    modifier_map Mod4   { &lt;RWIN> };</pre>
 </blockquote>
-When you’re done editing the file and your changes are saved, go to System &gt; Preferences &gt; Keyboard, select the Layouts tab and click Layout Options.
+When you’re done editing the file and your changes are saved, go to System > Preferences > Keyboard, select the Layouts tab and click Layout Options.
 Expand “Key to choose 3rd level” and put a check mark next to the key you want to be your Alt Gr.
 Personally I’m using “Right Win” (i.e. the Cmd/Apple key to the right of the space bar).
 <h5>Function Keys</h5>
 The Mute/Volume keys (on F3, F4 and F5) and the eject key works out of the box, but the brightness keys (on F1 and F2) needs a little attention — nothing big, just install the package <code>pommed</code> and that’s it.